wolfiediscord/planbook-scraper-js/README.md

 `feed.instructor.link` - This value contains a link to the Instructor's website.
 Make sure this is a public website, as this will be displayed on the feed.

 # Running This Script
 Running this script is easy.
 Make sure you have installed the node modules using the `npm install` command.
+Make sure you have also installed the `feed` module from THIS repository.
+The `feed` module is modified for this script to work.
 ```
 node index.js
 ```